A short story about guilt, grief, and phone calls from beyond.

-I missed the first one.
-It was a hectic time and between not immediately recognizing the number and suspecting a bill collector, I didn’t answer.
+I missed the first one; it was a hectic time.
+Between not immediately recognizing the number and suspecting a bill collector, I didn’t answer.
 Yet something about those ten digits in my missed call log nagged at me and brought to mind the ozone smell of rain and the taste of rye whiskey.
 So when the phone rang the next day I answered.
 There was no one there, just static.
-It ebbed and flowed like the tide, first a soft hiss, barely there at all, and gradually building to a harsh clamor, like the sound of a cymbal.
+It ebbed and flowed like the tide, first a soft hiss, barely audible, then gradually building to a harsh clamor, like the sound of a cymbal's crash.

-I had to hold the phone in both hands to press the call end button, I was shaking so bad.
+I was shaking so badly, I had to hold the phone in both hands to press the button and end the call.
 My guts had turned to water.
-I wasn’t ready to admit to myself that I knew the number, or how wind sounded when it was blowing into the receiver of a telephone.
+I wasn’t ready to admit to myself that I recognized my cousin's old cell number, or knew the way the wind sounded when it was blowing into the receiver of a telephone.

 I missed a dozen calls before I worked up the nerve to answer again.
 Every time my phone rang my chest would tense up when I checked the screen.
 Between family calling with updates about the trial, and the occasional reporter looking for a comment from someone tied to the case, calls were coming in all the time.
 But at least twice a day they would be from that old familiar number.

 A week passed before I found the courage to answer again.
 I said nothing, just pressed the phone to my ear, and tried to hear his voice, somewhere within the wax and wane of that static wind.
-I began to take the calls on the regular, sometimes listening for hours, never speaking, just sitting in the dark, wondering.
+I began to take the calls on the regular, sometimes they lasted for hours.
+I wouldn't speak, just sit in the dark, listening and wondering.

 J.D.
 Tepper never went to trial.

-When my mother called I snatched up the phone, hoping and dreading that it would be the number, but the display said “Mom,” and I answered.
+When my mother called I snatched up the phone, hoping and dreading that it would be Pete, but the display read “Mom,” and I answered.

 “He’s dead.”
 Her voice was raw and resigned.
 “There won’t be a trial.”